T-Troll/alienfx-tools/Doc/alienfx-gui.md

 "Devices" dropdown shows the list of the light devices found into the system, as well as selected device status (ok/error), you can also edit their names here.
 "Reset" button refresh the devices list (useful after you disconnect/connect new device), as well as re-open each device in case it stuck.
 "Lights" list shows all lights defined for selected device.
-Use ìAddî/îRemoveî buttons to add new light or remove selected one.
+Use ‚ÄúAdd‚Äù/‚ÄùRemove‚Äù buttons to add new light or remove selected one.
-NB: If you want to add new light, type light ID into LightID box **before** pressing ìAddî button.
+NB: If you want to add new light, type light ID into LightID box **before** pressing ‚ÄúAdd‚Äù button.
 If this ID already present in list or absent, it will be changed to the first unused ID.
 Double-click or press Enter on selected light to edit its name.
 "Reset light" button keep the light into the list, but removes all settings for this light from all profiles, so it will be not changed anymore until you set it up again.
 "Power button" checkbox set selected light as a "Hardware Power Button".
 After this operation, it will react to power source state (ac/battery/charging/sleep etc) automatically, but this kind of light change from the other app is a dangerous operation, and can provide unpleasant effects or light system hang.